Snowy Owl in flight

 • Final Thought

 When an owl stares at you, it isn’t judging, warning, or communicating a message.
 It’s observing quietly, gathering information, and deciding what to do next.
-The intensity of the moment says more about owl biology (and human perception) than anything supernatural,[1][2][3]
+The intensity of the moment says more about owl biology (and human perception) than anything supernatural.
+Looking for more unbelievable facts?
+See our full list of facts that sound fake (but are completely real)[1][2][3]

 References